 Method 2: Wipes Designed for Cleaning Grips

 Although grip cleaning wipes cost a little more money, you can use them on any type of grip.
-They’re quick, easy and you won’t run the risk of having water come into contact with the shaft.
+They’re quick and easy and you won’t run the risk of having water come into contact with the shaft.

 There are quite a few of these out on the market, so you’ll have to do your research to see which will be best for your particular grip.
 But they do remove every drop of sweat, dirt, and stickiness that your grip may attract over time.
 These will prolong the life of your grip.